How STAR Works on Long Island: Credit vs. Exemption

 How the STAR Program Works on Long Island

-The School Tax Relief (STAR) program is a New York State initiative designed to reduce the school tax burden for eligible homeowners.
-On Long Island, STAR benefits are widely used, but many homeowners are unclear about how STAR works, when benefits apply, and why some residents receive a rebate while others receive an exemption.
+The School Tax Relief (STAR) program is a New York State benefit that helps reduce the school tax burden for eligible homeowners.
+On Long Island, STAR is widely used, but many homeowners are understandably unsure about how it works, when the benefit appears, and why some residents receive a separate payment while others see a reduction directly on their tax bill.

-This page explains how the STAR program works on Long Island, the difference between the STAR exemption and STAR credit, and when homeowners typically see the benefit reflected.
+This page explains how the STAR program works on Long Island, the difference between the STAR exemption and STAR credit, and when homeowners typically see the benefit.
+Because program rules, income thresholds, and payment timing can change, it is always wise to confirm current details before relying on them for budgeting or filing decisions.

 What the STAR Program Does

-STAR provides school tax relief only.
-It does not reduce:
+STAR provides relief on school taxes only.
+It does not generally reduce:

 - County taxes